qrqiuren/site-myhdl-dev/guide/guide_tests.md

 to run the tests.

 As bugs or issues are discovered tests are created to reproduce the issue.
-As issue description is first entered into the [issue-tracker].
+An issue description is first entered into the [issue-tracker].
-Then a test can be crated in [myhdl/test/bugs/](https://github.com/jandecaluwe/myhdl/tree/master/myhdl/test/bugs).
-The test name should contain the github issue number:
+Then a test can be created in [myhdl/test/bugs/][test_bugs] The test name should contain the github issue number:

     test_issue_<github issue #>.py

-The tests in the [bugs] directory are a mix of core and conversion tests depending on the issue.
+The tests in the [bugs][test_bugs] directory are a mix of core and conversion tests depending on the issue.
 The tests in this directory need to be invoked similar to the tests in the conversion/general (see below).

 HDL simulators
 --------------
 In addition to [pytest](http://pytest.org) an HDL simulator will be required to run the conversion tests.
 The following is a list of simulators commonly used with the conversion tests.
-As simulator or analyzer will need to be installed to run the conversion tests.
+A simulator or analyzer will need to be installed to run the conversion tests.

 * Icarus Verilog [iverilog]: Icarus Verilog is a Verilog simulation